torounit/hello-kushimoto/readme.txt

 == Installation ==

-1. Upload the entire `caxias-hosoya` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `hello-kushimoto` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==